 Who Can Apply?

-Every family of a four-year-old in New York City can apply to pre-K. Children born in 2015 will begin pre-K in September 2019.
+Every family with a four-year-old in New York City can apply to Pre-K for All.

-All children of this age who are also current New York City residents are welcome to apply, including current 3-K students at public district schools, Pre-K Centers, and NYC Early Education Centers (NYCEECs); current students in three-year-old programs at charter schools, private schools, parochial schools, or other preschools; children with disabilities; children with accessibility needs; children learning English; children in temporary housing; LGBTQ and gender nonconforming children; and children who are new to NYC public schools.
+We welcome current 3-K students at public district schools, Pre-K Centers, and NYC Early Education Centers (NYCEECs); current students in three-year-old programs at charter schools, private schools, parochial schools, or other preschools; children with disabilities; children with accessibility needs; children learning English; children in temporary housing; LGBTQ and gender nonconforming children; and children who are new to NYC public schools.